lansea/nabe/lib/ext/README.markdown

     // where :post is the filename, minus the markdown suffix.
     $.getJSON('/article/:post', function(data){console.log(data);});

-Actually, each routes exposed by node-yabe, if requested with `application/json` will render a response with raw json.
+Actually, each routes exposed by nabe, if requested with `application/json` will render a response with raw json.

 Alternately, any url not previously handled by the main connect layer, if requested with `application/json`, will render the following response: